t Smart Home Morning Routines: 8 Automations That Start Your Day Right - CleverHomeClub

 weather, calendar, commute time, and news from sources you choose.

-• Home Assistant: Use the notify service
+• Home Assistant: Use thenotify service

 with a template that pulls weather and calendar data.
 More setup, but